-Offseting the debit balance in retained earnings with Securities Premium Account On July 18, 2022, the Company applied to the National Company Law Tribunal ('NCLT') to offset the accumulated losses in the Retained earnings against the Securities premium as at March 31, 2022 in accordance with section 52 read with Section 66 of the Companies Act, 2013.
-Based on the receipt of NCLT order dated December 14, 2022, the management has accordingly offset the debit balance in retained earnings of Rs.
-22,926 with balance in Securities Premium.
+Offseting the debit balance in retained earnings with Securities Premium Account

+On July 18, 2022, the Company applied to the National Company Law Tribunal ('NCLT') to offset the accumulated losses in the Retained earnings against the Securities premium as at March 31, 2022 in accordance with section 52 read with Section 66 of the Companies Act, 2013.

+Based on the receipt of NCLT order dated December 14, 2022, the management had accordingly offset the debit balance in retained earnings of Rs.
+22,926 with balance in Securities Premium in the previous year.